 Often, companies spend on marketing in order to achieve growth in their user base or product use.
 However, start-ups are often constrained, in that they lack the resources to use paid advertising.
 As such, “growth hacking” is a term often used in start-ups to refer to a growth strategy that does not rely on costly advertising.
 One example is Airbnb engineers reconfiguring Craigslist in order to redirect traffic from Craigslist onto its own site.

 When building a financial model for a startup or early-stage business, it’s important to highlight the monthly burn rate and the runway until the next financing is required.

-Early stage businesses will often raise money in phases to fund different stages, so it’s important to highlight how long the company will last until it needs more money.
+Early-stage businesses will often raise money in phases to fund different stages, so it’s important to highlight how long the company can last until it needs more money.

 The above image is an e-Commerce financial model showing the company’s cash balance over time.

 CFI is the official provider of the Financial Modeling & Valuation Analyst designation and on a mission to help you advance your career.